royoelen/hanze-python-qtl-workshop/docs/source/setup.rst

 We can copy this URL into our browser to start working in Jupyter notebooks.
 Under Notebook, 'click Python3' to create a new notebook to work in.

 That should do it.
-Now let's take a look at the files we will need to do eQTL mapping
+Now let's take a look at the files we will need to do eQTL mapping at :doc:`input_files`